EPCCed/intro_to_cp2k/day2/README.md

-Usually we want to select the number of nodes that we run on carefully as to not be inefficent with the resources.
+Usually we want to select the number of nodes that we run on carefully as to not be inefficient with the resources.
 For example there is usually no use running a small system with a small amount of computational work to be done on many many nodes as there will be limited improvement in the performance due to the dominance of the serial overheads at this scale.
 Ideally when using a new system or new set up you should perform scaling tests to determine the optimum number of nodes to use.

-For the above systems how many nodes would you choose to use?
+**For the above systems how many nodes would you choose to use?**

 ### 5.2 Hybrid MPI+OpenMP